Octávio Mateus

 Octávio Mateus (born 1975) is a Portuguese dinosaur paleontologist and biologist Professor of Paleontology at the Faculdade de Ciências e Tecnologia da Universidade Nova de Lisboa.
 He graduated in Universidade de Évora and received his PhD at Universidade Nova de Lisboa in 2005.
 He collaborates with Museu da Lourinhã, known for their dinosaur collection.

-His PhD advisor was Miguel Telles Antunes.
-He is an expert on dinosaurs, particularly Late Jurassic dinosaurs of Portugal, but he has also worked with specimens from Angola, the USA, Greenland, China and Morocco.
+His PhD advisor was Miguel Antunes.
+He is an expert on dinosaurs, particularly Late Jurassic dinosaurs of Portugal, but he has also worked with specimens from Angola, United States, Greenland, China, and Morocco.